Christianity Clarifications (just looking at the facts)

 ||At age 12, Jesus disappears from the new testament books until age 30

-scholarly speculation: some have mentioned (without evidence) some middle-east people (including Jesus) visiting India.
+scholarly speculation: some have mentioned (without evidence) middle-eastern people, including

 ||Paul of Tarsus is born (BTW, Paul is his Roman name.
 His Jewish name was Saul)